The best of Equatorial Africa

 From Kilimanjaro, you will drive more than 500 km to the Tanzanian capital Dar es Salaam, where the journey ends.
 So if you have more days, you can relax after that challenging circuit in Zanzibar

 The beaches in Kigomani and Matemwe have a really relaxed atmosphere.
-There are no large resorts just small bungalows with a… continue reading
+There are no large resorts just small bungalows with a great distance from each other.
+The beach is really snow-white and life in the surrounding fishing villages is still as it was years ago.
+The only disadvantage is the large low tide, which unfortunately prevents all-day swimming. continue reading